JeromeMathieuEcology/EGrowth/README.md

 # EGrowth
 A global database of earthworm body growth curves

-If you want to run the App from R, you need to have installed the following libraries: ggplot2,leafmap,plotly and maptools.
+If you want to run the App from R, you need to have installed the following libraries:
+ggplot2, leafmap, plotly and maptools.

 Then type the folowing code in the R Console:
 ```